Nanostructured Materials for Photovoltaic Energy

 monica.lira@icn2.cat

-After completing a Bachelor’s degree in Chemistry in 1992, Dr Monica Lira-Cantu obtained her Master’s and PhD degrees in Materials Science at the Institut de Ciència de Materials de Barcelona (ICMAB) and the Universitat Autònoma de Barcelona in 1995 and 1997, respectively.
-She worked as a postdoctoral fellow with Schneider Electric and ICMAB until 1998.
+After completing a Bachelor’s degree in Chemistry in 1992, Prof. Monica Lira-Cantu obtained her Master’s and PhD degrees in Materials Science at the Institut de Ciència de Materials de Barcelona (ICMAB) and the Universitat Autònoma de Barcelona in 1995 and 1997, respectively.
+She worked as a postdoctoral fellow for Schneider Electric and ICMAB until 1998.
 From 1999 to 2001 she was a permanent senior staff chemist at ExxonMobil Research & Engineering (formerly Mobil Technology Co) in New Jersey (USA), establishing a group on energy-related applications.